 Each of our grant programs is developed by FORE program staff, in consultation with leading experts in the field of interest.

 In most cases, FORE will issue a Request for Proposal (RFP) which defines the specific focus area we wish to address, as well as activities we will support, the eligibility criteria for the grant program, and the timelines for responding.

-The first step in the RFP application process is to submit a Letter of Intent (LOI).
-FORE will evaluate all LOIs for responsiveness and alignment to the RFP and seek independent expert review as needed.
-Program staff will notify selected organizations if there is an interest in seeing a Full Proposal that will be peer-reviewed by a panel of external, independent practitioners and experts.
+In general, the first step in the RFP application process is to submit a Letter of Intent (LOI) or short Concept Note.
+FORE will evaluate all LOIs and/or Concept Notes for responsiveness and alignment to the RFP and seek independent expert review as needed.
+Program staff will notify selected organizations if there is an interest in seeing a Full Proposal that may be peer-reviewed by a panel of external, independent practitioners and experts.
 This review process may include feedback to selected applicants on draft proposals and recommended revisions.

 - FORE eligibility guidelines

 - Detailed, line-item proposed project budget and justification narrative

 - Proof of status as a nonprofit, tax-exempt organization

 - Organization’s audited financial statements and budget for current year

 Funding recommendations for selected, high-quality proposals will be prepared by FORE program staff and presented to the FORE Board of Directors for final approval.